johngodlee/geotaster_git_workshop/index.md

 git status
 ```

-you will see that Git has noticed that you have added a file, but you have not told Git to track the file.
+you will see that Git has noticed that you have added a file, but you have not yet told Git to track the file.
 This means that currently, any commits you make will not include `notes.txt`.

 To add the file so Git tracks it, type: